Updated predictions for gravitational wave emission from TDEs for next generation observatories: Full disruptions

 with

 where the differential rate is the same as the integrand in Eq.~\eqref{eq:ms_ftde_rate} without the $\Theta$ term, since now we also want to include the sources below the threshold of detectability.

 The result is illustrated in Fig. \ref{fig:back_ftde}, where the magenta curve represents the background.
-Compared to the previous plots, here we also include a third observatory, $\mu$Ares \citep{muares:21aa}, mainly as a reference given that this part of the frequency window (0.0001-0.001 Hz) will be heavily dominated by backgrounds from different astrophysical sources (Perego et al. in preparation).
+Compared to the previous plots, here we also include a third observatory, $\mu$Ares \citep{muares:21aa}, mainly as a reference given that this part of the frequency window (0.0001-0.001 Hz) will be heavily dominated by backgrounds from different astrophysical sources (Perego et al. in prep.).
 The plot shows that the signal lies orders of magnitude below the sensitivity curves of the three considered instruments.
-Nevertheless, the most informative way to assess its detectability is by computing its SNR, following Eq.
-(7) of \citet{Sesana:16aa}, assuming $T=10$ years and $\gamma=1$.
-This yields an SNR smaller than 1 in all cases, meaning that the signal will remain undetectable even for future space-based detectors.
+Nevertheless, the most informative way to assess its detectability is by computing its SNR, accounting for the observation time of the instrument.
+Following Eq.
+(7) of \citet{Sesana:16aa}, assuming $T=10$ years and $\gamma=1$, we get an SNR smaller than 1 in all cases, meaning that the signal will remain undetectable for the future space-based detectors considered in this study.

 Finally, it is also worth noting that the signal is much lower than expected in \cite{Toscani:20aa}.
 However, a direct comparison is not straightforward due to differences in the integration limits adopted in the two calculations.
 To address this, in Sec. \ref{sec:discussion}, we carry out a detailed analysis to actually understand the origin of the difference between the two estimates.